Last Updated: July 2016

 Candidate Data must be kept in Locked or Semi-Locked Elections Spaces until candidates have approved that data for public viewing.
 Anything learned about a candidate in the course of the election that they do not approve for public viewing should never be disclosed outside of Elections Semi-Locked or Locked Spaces (or in any space after the election is over – don’t gossip about candidates from former elections).

 Question Data must be kept in Elections Spaces, Semi-Locked and Locked only.

 Tabulation Data must be kept in Elections Locked Spaces.
-Tabulation data may not be disclosed under any circumstances to anyone not directly working with the software or verifying results, including uninvolved Elections Staff and members of other committees, except to the Board in cases where the Board must verify results in response to a formal questioning of the results within 1 week of their release as described below.
+Tabulation data may not be disclosed under any circumstances to anyone not directly working with the software or verifying results, including uninvolved Elections Volunteers and members of other committees, except to the Board in cases where the Board must verify results in response to a formal questioning of the results within 1 week of their release as described below.

 Results Data must be kept in Elections Locked Spaces until the Elections Chair has made a formal announcement of the results to the Board and the membership.

 This policy is not meant to disrupt the standards set by the Code of Conduct.
-If an OTW staff member or volunteer violates the Code of Conduct in a context that would normally be confidential, the Chair(s) of Elections may choose to contact the Chair(s) of Volunteers & Recruiting to discuss the situation, and action may be taken following the Constructive Corrective Action Procedure.
+If an OTW volunteer violates the Code of Conduct in a context that would normally be confidential, the Chair(s) of Elections may choose to contact the Chair(s) of Volunteers & Recruiting to discuss the situation, and action may be taken following the Constructive Corrective Action Procedure.

 Duration of Data

 Voter Data will be deleted from the Vault within 1 month of the formal announcement of election results to the Board.
 Any additional copies of this data (in the software, for example) will also be deleted by that time.